Posts Tagged ‘Rajon Rondo’

 Boston Celtics Defeated

 I just want to take a minute to talk about some interesting observations I’ve made as the NBA playoffs come down to its final four teams.
 Many people, including the War Room Generals, picked the Boston Celtics to represent the Eastern Conference in the NBA Finals this year.
 Unfortunately for them, they were sent home in 5 games by the Miami Heat.
-In noticing the manner of which the Celtics were easily bounced by the Miami Heat, I began to wonder, analyze, pontificate, cerebrate (which means to think, not celebrate), cogitate, evaluate, and even speculate…all while I took the time to defecate, about what happened to the Boston Celtics this year.
+In noticing the manner of which the Celtics were easily bounced by the Miami Heat, I began to wonder, analyze, pontificate, cerebrate (which means to think, not celebrate), cogitate, evaluate, and even speculate, about what happened to the Boston Celtics this year.

 Exhibit A: